 Foliage – evergreen

-Care, pruning, watering and treatment, follow this advice to grow a beautiful Ficus tree and avoid it falling sick.
+Care, pruning, watering and treatment, follow this advice to grow these beautiful Ficus trees and avoid them falling sick.

 Learn more about Ficus forever